ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Fabrice - clear friction on LLM, but is in the past.
 RAG is more complicated - e.g. visibility but no text changed.
 So we can tackle the inference question with these use cases.

 Alissa - what is achievable and effective is a small set of categories.
 Paul's suggestions plus search (including stipulations about faithful reproductions), inference (which probably includes RAG).
-Distinguishing training and inference starts all the other conversations, and legal jurisdications can set exceptions.
-Saying no in preferences does not kill accesibility.
+Distinguishing training and inference starts all the other conversations, and legal jurisdictions can set exceptions.
+Saying no in preferences does not kill accessibility.

-Bryan - answer on the order of a handful of delinated categories.
+Bryan - answer on the order of a handful of delineated categories.
 Need to be able to iterate on the whole thing.

 Piers - echo Alissa.
 Minimal coarse set of tokens/vocab.
 Inference important.
 RAG is a mechanism that brings material into the inference time - could we stipulate rules about referencing/reciprocity?